mjvakili/information_maximiser/README.md

 > `'preload data'` - `dict` or `None` - the training (and test) data to preload as a TensorFlow constant in a dictionary, no preloading is done if `None`

 > `'calculate MLE'` - `bool` - whether to calculate the maximum likelihood estimate

+> `'covariance regularisation'` - `bool` - whether to regularise the loss using the covariance of some parameters

 > `'prebuild'` - `bool` - whether to get the network to build a network or to provided your own